-As far as introduction issues go, this one was a good read.
-The team gets their introductions and all their powers get highlighted.
+Introductions- As far as introduction issues go, this one was a good read.
+Every member of the team gets their introductions and all their powers are highlighted.
 Right out the gate we also get some interesting team dynamics.
-Brick and Wise son have issues; Holocaust and Tech-9 have different ideas about what there gang should be doing.
+Brick and Wise son have issues because he doesn’t think very highly of women and she clearly is having none of his shenanigans; Holocaust and Tech-9 have different ideas about what their gang should be doing.
 Tech-9 clearly wants the gang to be a force for good, albeit very violently.
 Tech-9 is against drugs Flashback clearly is using drugs since she stole some for personal consumption.

-I also found it bold to have Wise son spout off about “the white man”.
+Controversial– I also found it bold to have Wise son a Muslim was spouting off about “the white man”.
 I don’t even know HOW they got this on comic stands in the 90’s?
 A black Muslim talking cold hard facts about the “system”.
+Unheard of even today!

 Action- As far as introductory issues go, this one was pretty good!
 Exploding heads, spraying bullets, time travel!
 Honestly there was something for everyone with this one.
 This issue also had a healthy dose of action and over the top violence to keep action junkies very happy.

 Art-Honestly the art was very underwhelming, Trevor Von Eden’s art has not aged gracefully.
 Inconsistencies abound